Mamadou Sylla (politician): Life and career

-Sylla became the Honorary President of the ruling Party of Unity and Progress (PUP) on May 26, 2007, in a ceremony at which Conté was present.
+He became the Honorary President of the ruling Party of Unity and Progress (PUP) on 26 May 2007, in a ceremony at which Conté was present.
 He had been chosen for that position by acclamation.
 As Sylla was an extremely controversial figure, the decision to make him Honorary President of the PUP was viewed as surprising by many.

 Sylla was a close personal friend of President Conté, and his influence with Conté was reputedly so great that he could have any government minister dismissed.
 Conté died after a long illness in December 2008 and the military immediately seized power in a coup d'état, expressing a firm intention to crack down on corruption.
-On December 29, 2008, soldiers forcefully entered Sylla's compound and told Sylla to relinquish the keys to six SUV vehicles that they said were owned by the state.
+On 29 December 2008, soldiers forcefully entered Sylla's compound and told Sylla to relinquish the keys to six SUV vehicles that they said were owned by the state.
 Sylla did so, while complaining about the soldiers' methods; he said that there had been no need to enter the compound by force—"the door [was] wide open"—and that his aides had been frightened.
 He insisted that a phone call would have been sufficient and said that the six SUVs were part of a contract between Futurelec and the military, according to which Futurelec was to deliver 150 vehicles.

-On January 21, 2009, Sylla was among those who were ordered by the junta to appear before an anti-corruption audit commission.
+On 21 January 2009, Sylla was among those who were ordered by the junta to appear before an anti-corruption audit commission.

+Sylla died in Conakry on 16 April 2026, at the age of 66.